harshitahere/Sales_Dashboard/README.md

 ## Files Included

 - `sales dashboard.xlsx` → The Excel file containing the dataset, pivot tables, and dashboard.
 - `dashboard.png` → Screenshot preview of the dashboard for quick reference.
+- `dashboard dataset`→ Dataset that is used in sales dashboard

 ---